Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 Interacting potential
 =====================
-Having introduced the basic procedures of an MD code, we now want to replace the the force routine for the harmonic potential by an interacting potential.
+Having introduced the basic procedures of an MD code, we now want to replace the the routines for calculating the forces and potential energy for the ``harmonic potential`` by an interacting potential.
 The model we will use is the pair-wise additive potential which has the prototype for MD, namely the ``12-6 Lennard-Jones potential``.

 .. figure:: figures/lj.svg
     :width: 400